li-xisheng/rebyte-docs/README.md

 ReByte contains two main components::

 * **End User's view**: An AI Assistant for your team members.
-You can think of it as a private Chatgpt with access to your team's private knowledge and workflow.
+You can think of it as a private ChatGPT with access to your team's private knowledge and workflow.
 * **Builder's view**: Builder in your team can capture your team's proprietary knowledge and workflow, and make them available to **Revia**.